F. G. M. Chancellor: Early years

 Francis Graham Moon Chancellor was born on 30 September 1869 in Runnymede, Tasmania.
-He was one of 10 children, and the fourth eldest son, born to Edward Chancellor (1824–1893) and his wife, Elizabeth née Morgan.
-Francis's great uncle was the publisher and former Lord Mayor of London, Francis Moon, making him a first cousin once-removed to the Chelmsford-based architect, Frederic Chancellor.
+He was one of 10 children, and the fourth eldest son to Edward Chancellor (1824–1893) and his wife, Elizabeth née Morgan.
+Francis's great uncle was the publisher and former Lord Mayor of London, Francis Moon; his cousin was the English architect Frederic Chancellor.
 Francis Chancellor was educated at Christ College, Hobart, before commencing training as an architect in Tasmania.
 Soon after the death of his father in 1893, he boarded the RMS Oroya from Sydney to London, arriving on 30 May 1894.

 Works

-The theatre architect Frank Matcham designed some of London's best known playhouses, including the Hippodrome (1900), Hackney Empire (1901), Coliseum (1903), and the Palladium (1910), retired from theatre building after the completion of the Victoria Palace Theatre in 1911.
-On 31 January 1913, he handed over his practice, Matcham & Co., in part, to Chancellor.
-Upon Matcham's death in 1921, Chancellor was entrusted to act as co-executor of Matcham's will, alongside one of Matcham's most trusted collaborators, Felix De Jong.
+The theatre architect Frank Matcham designed some of London's best known theatres, including the Hippodrome (1900), Hackney Empire (1901), Coliseum (1903), Palladium (1910), and the Victoria Palace Theatre in 1911.
+In 1913 he retired and entrusted his company, Matcham & Co., in part, to Chancellor.
+Upon Matcham's death in 1921, Chancellor was appointed to act as co-executor of Matcham's will, alongside one of Matcham's most trusted collaborators, Felix De Jong.

 Chancellor divided his time between 1922 and 1924 on the designs for the MGM Cinema in Magdalen Street, Oxford, alongside J. C. Leeds, and the first phase of reconstructions at The Old Vic in Waterloo, returning in 1927 to 1929.
 Around that time, using materials from the previous building, he designed the new Sadler's Wells Theatre, Islington, which opened in 1930.

-By the 1930s, with the emergence of cinema, tastes had changed; theatres had become old fashioned, so Chancellor modernised Matcham & Co's., business model by concentrating on cinema design.
+By the 1930s, with the emergence of cinema, tastes had changed with audiences; theatres had become old fashioned so Chancellor modernised Matcham & Co's., business model by concentrating on cinema design.
 The most notable of Chancellor's cinemas is the State in Grays, Essex, which opened in 1938.
 This was the second of two cinemas he built in the town, the former being the Regal, which had opened eight years previously.
 The State survives and was designated as a Grade II* listed building in 1985; the Regal was demolished in 1971.
 Also in 1938, he collaborated with Edward Maufe on the designs for the Playhouse in Oxford.